momingse/simple-blog/src/blogs/Inductive Matrix Completion.md

 ### Import library

-We will use sklearn to prepare the data and torch to train the matrix Q
+We will use sklearn to prepare the data and torch to train the matrix M

 ```py
 import numpy as np